hyperledger/identus-docs/documentation/docs/quick-start.md

 DIDCOMM_SERVICE_URL=http://localhost:8000
 ```

-For the verifier create a new environment variable configuration file __infrastructure/local/.env-verifier__ with the following content:
+To define the Verifier Agent, create a new environment variable configuration file __infrastructure/local/.env-verifier__ with the following content:

 ```
 API_KEY_ENABLED=false